Intersection numbers of the natural embedding of the twisted triality hexagon T(q^3,q) in PG(7,q^3): Background

 In Remark \ref{rem:SplitCayleySubhexagon}, we mentioned that in the twisted triality hexagon \(\TT\) we find the split Cayley subhexagon \(\SCHex\), contained in the hyperplane with equation \(x_3+x_7=0\) (see Remark \ref{rem:SplitCayleyHexagonInHyperplane}).
-One can see that all points of \(\T\) in this hyperplane are on a line of this split Cayley subhexagon since this hyperplane intersect \(\Q\) precisely in the points of this split Cayley hexagon.
-We say that the hyperplane with equation \(X_3+X_7 = 0\) \emph{intersects \(\T\) in a split Cayley hexagon}.
+One can see that all points of \(\T\) in this hyperplane are on a line of this split Cayley subhexagon.
+The points of \(\T\) on two or more lines in this hyperplane are precisely those of this split Cayley subhexagon.

+We say that the hyperplane with equation \(x_3+x_7 = 0\) \emph{intersects \(\T\) in a split Cayley hexagon}.
 More generally, Let \(V\) be a hyperplane of \(\PG\).
 We say that \(V\) \emph{intersects \(\T\) in a split Cayley hexagon} if the lines \(\Lt(V)\) together with the points of \(\Pt(V)\) on at least two of these lines, form an ideal split Cayley subhexagon of \(\T\).

-We will see that a similar situation occurs for \(5\)-dimensional subspaces of \(\PG\).
-We say that \(U\) \emph{intersects \(\T\) in a subhexagon of order \((1,q)\)} if the lines \(\Lt(V)\) together with the points of \(\Pt(V)\) on at least two of these lines, form a subhexagon of \(\T\) of order \((1,q)\).
+We will see that a similar situation can occur for \(5\)-dimensional subspaces of \(\PG\).
+We say that a \(5\)-dimensional subspaces \(U\) \emph{intersects \(\T\) in a subhexagon of order \((1,q)\)} if the lines \(\Lt(V)\) together with the points of \(\Pt(V)\) on at least two of these lines, form a subhexagon of \(\T\) of order \((1,q)\).